-The coating on top of the quark stollen keeps this fruit bread moist.
+- The coating on top of the quark stollen keeps this fruit bread moist.
 Make it ahead and wrap it for at least 2 weeks and up to 4 weeks before serving.
-The stollen needs to ripe for at least 3 weeks to develop its optimal flavor and texture.
+The stollen needs to ripen for at least 3 weeks to develop its optimal flavor and texture.

 Photography above: bijansviewfinder.com